Sumner Redstone's ex-girlfriend must sway judge on incompetence claim

 Other key witnesses will be two doctors with opposing views of Redstone’s mental capacity last October.

-Redstone’s daughter Shari and Viacom CEO Philippe Dauman also could take the stand.
+The trust that could take control of the company shares includes Redstone’s daughter Shari and Viacom CEO Philippe Dauman, who clashed over Dauman’s elevation to executive chairman in February.
+They also could take the stand.

-Reporting by Dan Levine in San Francisco and Lisa Richwine in Los Angeles; Editing by Bill Rigby